UIUC-Chatbot/ai-ta-backend/README.md

 ## License

-This project is available under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) which restricts commercial use.
+This project is available under [our Research Use Only license fully defined here](https://github.com/UIUC-Chatbot/self-hostable-ai-ta-backend/blob/main/ResearchUseONLYLicense-UIUC.CHAT.pdf).
+This license is similar in spirit to the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) which restricts commercial use.

+It's free to use for non-commercial use, like research.
+Any and all commercial use requires a commercial license, see below.

 [![CC BY-NC 4.0 License Image](https://github.com/user-attachments/assets/21f4d62f-6a34-4e73-aae3-3129f81b8140)](https://creativecommons.org/licenses/by-nc/4.0/)

 ### Commercial Use

 For commercial use of this project, you must obtain a separate commercial license.
-Please contact [kvday2@illinois.edu](mailto:kvday2@illinois.edu) and [kindrtnk@illinois.edu](mailto:kindrtnk@illinois.edu) to inquire about commercial licensing terms.
+Please contact [otm@illinois.edu](mailto:otm@illinois.edu) and [ai@ncsa.illinois.edu](mailto:ai@ncsa.illinois.edu) to inquire about commercial licensing terms.

 Failure to obtain a commercial license for commercial use is a violation of the terms of this project.